 Geological engineering integrates geology and engineering concepts to mitigate geohazards like landslides, ensure safe construction at a site, find and manage groundwater, and locate mineral resources.
 Geological engineers are also interested in what the terrain can tell us about the stability of the soil or rock underneath.
 The Geological Engineering program at UAF has maintained ABET accreditation since 1941.
 Our program prepares students for employment with industry, consulting companies and government agencies.

-The mission of the geological engineering program is to advance and disseminate knowledge related to mineral and energy exploration, evaluation, development and production; engineering site selection, construction and construction material production; and groundwater and geo-environmental engineering including geologic hazards assessment, through creative teaching, research and public service with an emphasis on Alaska, the North and its diverse peoples.
+The mission of the geological engineering program is to advance and disseminate knowledge related to geologic hazard assessment; engineering site selection; construction and construction material production; groundwater and geo-environmental engineering; and mineral and energy exploration, evaluation, development and production, through creative teaching, research and public service with an emphasis on Alaska, the North and its diverse peoples.

-- Graduates will possess technical knowledge required to meet the unique challenges of geological engineering problems germane to cold regions, especially Alaska.
+- Our graduates possess technical knowledge required to meet the unique challenges of geological engineering problems, especially those germane to cold regions including Alaska.